 In MI there are two main subjects of analysis: The weights of the network, and the activations when an input is processed into an output[1].
 Both can be understood as points living in vector spaces, but this creates a problem, they are high dimensional and humans are not good at understanding spaces with more than 3 dimensions.

-The standard answer to this problem is to do analysis that doesn't rely on directly thinking about high dimensional spaces, but I dislike this answer, both because of my natural inclination to reason geometrically, and, as Anscombe's quartet exemplifies, analytical understanding can miss important insights that become apparent with a higher bandwidth view of the distribution.
+The standard answer to this problem is to do analysis that doesn't rely on directly thinking in high dimensional spaces, but I dislike this answer, both because of my natural inclination to reason geometrically, and, as Anscombe's quartet exemplifies, analytical understanding can miss important insights that become apparent with a higher bandwidth view of the distribution.
 So the approach I wish to focus on is to bite the bullet and extend the human capacity for understanding and interacting with higher dimensional objects and distributions[2].

 I think there are many domains where this would be beneficial, especially if woven into domain specific applications, but my main focus is on MI.